Deploying nodes

 <Step title="Configure node settings">

-Each Ethereum network ships with two preset tiers — a standard preset for production and a Light preset for evaluation.
-The Light preset uses half the CPU and RAM of the standard preset but the same storage, so you can move between tiers without resizing disks.
+Each network ships with a preset that fixes the clients, versions, and resource allocation.
+Ethereum networks additionally offer a **Light** preset that uses half the CPU and RAM of the standard preset with the same storage, so you can move between tiers without resizing disks.

 <Warning>